Strafing: Postwar

 The A-10 Thunderbolt II is an American twin-engine, straight-wing jet aircraft developed by Fairchild-Republic in the early 1970s which is the only United States Air Force aircraft designed solely for close air support of ground forces.
-The A-10 was built to attack tanks, armored vehicles, and other ground targets with limited air defenses, often through strafing.
+The A-10 was built to attack armoured fighting vehicles, and other ground targets with limited air defenses, often through strafing.

 The A-10 was designed around the GAU-8 Avenger, a 30 mm rotary cannon, which is the airplane's primary armament and the heaviest such automatic cannon mounted on an aircraft.
 The A-10's airframe was designed for survivability, with measures such as 1200 lb of armor for protection of the cockpit and aircraft systems that enables the aircraft to continue flying after taking significant damage.
 The A-10's official name comes from the Republic P-47 Thunderbolt of World War II, a fighter that was particularly effective at close air support.
 The A-10 is the main US plane designed to do strafing runs.

 Since 2001, Coalition pilots in Iraq and Afghanistan have used strafing runs to support ground forces in areas where explosive ordnance could cause unacceptable civilian casualties.
 Strafing runs done by F-16s are very risky for the pilot.
 The cities of Damascus and Aleppo were strafed by helicopter gunships in the Syrian civil war.

 In 2004, the United States Air Force accidentally strafed one of its own country's middle schools while training in the strafing of the Little Egg Harbor Intermediate School incident.